 Dr. Unnur Ottarsdottir founded Art Therapy Ottarsdottir in 1991 where she has served as director, art therapist, teacher and supervisor.
 Ottarsdottir has, among other things, specialized in art therapy for individuals who have experienced trauma.
 She has also worked with art therapy for a variety of institutions and organizations.

-Unnur Ottarsdottir received a doctor’s degree from the University of Hertfordshire in 2006, finished a master’s degree in art therapy from the Pratt Institute in 1991, and B.Ed. degree from Iceland College of Education in 1986.
+Unnur Ottarsdottir received a doctoral degree from the University of Hertfordshire in 2006, finished a master’s degree in art therapy from the Pratt Institute in 1991, and a B.Ed. degree from Iceland College of Education in 1986.
 In addition, Ottarsdottir has a BA and master’s in visual art from the Iceland University of the Arts.

 Art Educational Therapy

 Unnur Ottarsdottir is a pioneer of the art educational therapy method, globally.
 She has developed and researched the therapeutic methods where artistic expression is used for both psychotherapy and education.

 In 2000, Unnur Ottarsdottir conducted a research that involved 134 children where the impact of drawing on memory was studied.
 The findings showed that the children generally remember words that they had drawn better than words they had written.
 Three weeks after the original they could in general recall two and a half times more words that were drawn in contrast to words written the traditional way.
 When the study was carried out it was the first systematic study of its kind that compared the impact of drawings and words on memory.
 Nine weeks after the original memorization, some of the children were asked to recall the words, without any recall in that time period, and the results showed that the children recalled a median of five times more words they had drawn than the ones they had written.
 To the best of knowledge, the study remains still today the only one that has investigated such longitudinal impact of drawing on long-term memory.